DannyDainton/All-Things-Postman/Examples/10_createNewBookings.md

 Those are basic tests that just sparked my curiosity and can be run quickly to uncover information about the API and how it handles different requests.
 Use the Restful-Booker API to run your own tests and see what you can discover.

 That's the end of this example, we have learnt how to use Postman to make a `POST` request to the API and create new a new booking based on the information provided.
-In the nest example we will be looking at how to remove the manual data entry aspect away and use Postman to create this data for us.
+In the next example we will be looking at how to remove the manual data entry aspect away and use Postman to create this data for us.

 ---
 [Back to the Examples](https://github.com/DannyDainton/All-Things-Postman#example-guides)